dennislee928/dennis-s-note-vault/ietls sprint/Intro paragraphs.md

 Some people prefer online learning, while others argue that in-person classes are more effective.
 **Compare the advantages of both methods and give your opinion.**

 It has long been debated whether online courses or physical classes are more effective.
-Although it may be worthy to emphasize on the similarity aspect,
+Although it may be worthy to emphasize on the similarity aspect, the differences cannot be overlooked.Indeed, both commonalities and

 ---